-Cawthron receives $5 million per year for 2 science platforms – Seafood safety and Shellfish aquaculture.
-On this page is the public statement from our contract with Cawthron.
+Cawthron receives $5 million per year of Strategic Science Investment Fund (SSIF) funding for 2 science platforms – Seafood safety and Shellfish aquaculture.

 The Seafood Safety Platform builds on over 15 years of R&D led by Cawthron in partnership with AgResearch, Plant and Food Research and the Institute of Environmental Science and Research.
 A close and trusted working partnership has developed between researchers, seafood industry and regulators.

 This proactive Platform safeguards New Zealand’s $1.8 billion seafood export industry and reinforces its reputation for safe, premium quality food from well managed growing-waters.